Friday, June 20, 2025

 • Started my hike around 9:30 AM; wasn't sure if I was going to stop at the South Fork of the Kings River crossing at Upper Paradise Valley, or make it to the JMT Woods Creek bridge

 • Ate the first quarter of my sandwich about 8 miles in.
 I just wanted to keep climbing up higher to escape the heat.
+Saw one rattlesnake during this segment.

 • Got to the South Fork of the Kings River crossing around 2PM and ate another quarter of my sandwich.
 Decided to push on to the JMT crossing.